vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 We have reviewed the access control for Spiral DAO's deployed contracts.
 You can find the [details here](https://docs.google.com/spreadsheets/d/1FWMGGJIasCCaoircLtsBKiG4xnhr4hlf-JHlRSZANaU/edit#gid=0).
 Below are the key points:

 - The majority of contracts are owned by the 4-of-7 protocol multi-sig, which has extensive privileges to upgrade contracts, add and remove privileged addresses, and is generally responsible for critical system functionality.
-- It is possible to infinite mint COIL and/or SPR in case of irresponsible or malicious action taken by the owner multi-sig.
+- It is possible to infinitely mint COIL and/or SPR in case of irresponsible or malicious action taken by the owner multi-sig.
 The protocol multi-sig must ensure that the vault address is not set to an exploitable address.
 It can call `setVault()` to set an arbitrary address as a designated vault, which then has the power to call `mint()` to the token contract.
-Currently the `SpiralStaking` and `RewarderVault` contracts are set as vaults, and these have protected conditions for minting.
+Currently, the `SpiralStaking` and `RewarderVault` contracts are set as vaults, and these have protected conditions for minting.
 - The [Rewarder contract](https://etherscan.io/address/0x72614b5d6F388B089f343723fcc3a5B4Fc22B347) is controlled by an [EOA](https://etherscan.io/address/0x6E2e85Ee5bB7b4a85e904F1e0eD5b9C7b08e5384).
 It is responsible for setting pool parameters catalogued within the `MasterMind` contract and distributing fees from the `RewarderVault`.
 - The `SpiralRedeem` contract is owned by an [EOA](https://etherscan.io/address/0x6E2e85Ee5bB7b4a85e904F1e0eD5b9C7b08e5384), which can set parameters for redeeming COIL for USDC.
 It can also withdraw all USDC deposited in the contract (The contract is periodically topped up by the protocol treasury as seen [here](https://etherscan.io/tx/0x02849d8f22bd5780de4a49075e07a99243c7b354b1975e2d680340d3e58d97a0)).
 - All Spiral farming pool deposits are through the `MasterMind` contract, which is upgradeable by the 4-of-7 multi-sig.
 Depositors in the Spiral pools must trust the contract owner to responsibly custody funds in the Spiral farming pools.